TV Meteorologist

 When I grew up I feel like TV weathermen were usually older men, but now I'm seeing a lot of attractive young people (both men and women!) - is that a trend in the industry?

-Asked by Eric almost 10 years ago
+Asked by Eric about 10 years ago

 I would say yes, Eric.
 Which is a little unnerving since I'm a broken down old man!